 Improvement in capabilities open more opportunities of career progression and this will help to motivate and enhance millennials’ satisfaction with your company.

 Instant feedback and responses are helpful

-Millennials demand rapid feedback and response in every aspect of their lives, and work is no exception.
-For a generation who are impatient and wants instant gratification, the traditional format of a yearly performance review may no longer be relevant.
-It is important for them to know that their work does not go unnoticed by their supervisors or colleagues.
+Millennials are used to rapid feedback and response in every aspect of their lives, and work is no exception.
 Constant feedback about their performance, areas for improvement and praising them for their good work will satisfy their needs for being acknowledged and keep millennials more engaged.

 Millennials desire flexibility and freedom